mradionov/eslint-plugin-disable/README.md

 ##### Regular disable

 Plugin adds a custom directive to use in files in a form of inline comment, which allows to disable entire plugins for this file.
-Plugin names have to be the same as in ESLint config file, separated by comma:
+Plugin names have to be the same as in ESLint config file, separated by comma.

+The following directive will disable _"react"_ and _"jsx-a11y"_ plugins for this particular file.

 ```js
 /* eslint-plugin-disable react, jsx-a11y */